 Generally, the owners or managers of parking lots are not liable for damage to vehicles or injuries except in specific conditions.
 It can be hard to know whether a parking lot owner is in fact responsible for the safety and security of people and their vehicles who use their property.
 The best advice is always to talk to a personal injury attorney before deciding about making a claim for compensation.

-Careless driving the most common reason for parking lot accidents
+Careless driving is the most common reason for parking lot accidents

 If the accident involves a pedestrian struck by a car or other vehicle, then the injured pedestrian is unlikely to be blamed.
 The injured pedestrian would have good grounds for seeking compensation from the driver of the vehicle that hit them.